plusworx/gmindocs/managing_users.md

 user, usrs, usr

 **Flags**:<br />
+--format (-f) input format (valid values: csv, gsheet, json) json is the default<br />
---input-file (-i) Path to input file
+--input-file (-i) Path to input file or Google Sheet ID<br />
+--sheet-range (-s) Google sheet data range in the format 'Sheet1!A1:B10'

-**Input data**: Text input file or command line pipe
+**Input data**: CSV file, Google Sheet, JSON file or piped JSON input

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

 The batch-undelete users command allows you to undelete (restore) multiple Google Workspace users with one command.
-It can take an input file in plain text format or input from a command line pipe.
-A message is displayed for each user that is undeleted.
-If an error is encountered, processing stops and the error message is displayed.
+It takes input data in any of the formats detailed above and outputs a message for each user that it restores.
+If an error is encountered, it is logged, displayed to the console if the --silent flag is not used and processing continues to the next record.

-The input file or piped input must provide the unique id of each user on a separate line like this:
+A JSON input file or piped JSON input must provide data on separate lines like this:

-    417578192529765228417
-    308127142904731923463
-    107967172367714327529
+    {"userKey":"417578192529765228417","orgUnitPath":"/Sales"}
+    {"userKey":"308127142904731923463","orgUnitPath":"/"}
+    {"userKey":"107967172367714327529","orgUnitPath":"/Engineering"}

 **Please note**: You must provide user ids and NOT email addresses.
 If you try to use email addresses you will see errors and the command will fail.

+CSV files and Google Sheets must contain a header row and the row headings must be valid user attribute names.
+The only valid attributes are as follows:

+* orgUnitPath [required]
+* userKey [required]

+These names are case insensitive and can be provided in any order.

+**Examples**:<br />
+`gmin batch-undelete users -i inputfile.json`
+`gmin bund user -i inputfile.csv -f csv`
+`gmin bund user -i 1odyAIp3jGspd3M4xeepxWD6aeQIUuHBgrZB2OHSu8MI -s 'Sheet1!A1:B25' -f gsheet`

 ## batch-update users